Special Educational Needs

 Our provision is arranged to meet our students’ needs, within the resources available.
 This approach reflects the fact that different students require different levels of support in order to achieve age expected attainment.
-The SENCO and Senior SEN Teaching Assistant consult with staff and parents/carers as well as with support staff, to discuss the student’s needs and what support would be appropriate.
+The SENCO and Head of Progress consult with staff and parents/carers as well as with support staff, to discuss the student’s needs and what support would be appropriate.

 There are always on-going discussions with parents/carers for any student who requires additional support for their learning